5 Fun Things To Do in Guerneville

-From late spring through early autumn, Johnson's Beach and Resort is the hot ticket, with visitors and locals alike, for fun on the Russian River.
+From late spring through early autumn, Johnson's Beach is the hot ticket, with visitors and locals alike, for fun on the Russian River.
 You can swim in the cool, clear river waters; rent a canoe, kayak, inner tube or pedal boat; enjoy a burger from the snack bar; play with the tots in the kiddies' pool; or launch your own boat at no cost.

 The family-friendly resort consists of a campground with tent sites (no RVs or trailers), as well as simple cabin-type rooms built in the 1920s (they have bathrooms, showers, fridges, and TVs, and some have kitchenettes).
 Johnson's Beach is the site of fun music festivals by Russian River Festivals.